Introduction

 Disadvantages:

-Low voltage down lights require a special type of dimmer to work properly.
+Low voltage down lights are probably the least attractive option today and require a special type of dimmer to dim properly.
 You will need either a leading edge dimmer or a trailing edge dimmer depending on the type of transformer you are using.
 Most transformers will state what type of dimmer is required on the casing.
-If in doubt please consult a qualified electrician.
+If in doubt, please consult a qualified electrician.

 Downlights in Bathrooms: